jerryshao2012/agentic-ai-tfsa/wxo_adk_external_agent/langgraph_python/README.md

 This TFSA implementation demonstrates how to deploy an external agent as a serverless application in IBM Cloud.
 The application leverages
 [FastAPI](https://fastapi.tiangolo.com) and [LangGraph](https://www.langchain.com/langgraph) to create a chat completion service that integrates with Ollama, Deepseek, IBM watsonx and OpenAI models.
 It also includes AI tool for TFSA policy search using [Tavily API](https://www.tavily.com).

 The API is designed to be used with IBM watsonx Orchestrate, but can be used independently as well.
-It must have an [OpenAI-compatible API endpoint](https://wxo-agent-tfsa-app1.1yhdbkea049z.us-south.codeengine.appdomain.cloud/docs/).
+It must have an [OpenAI-compatible Assistants API endpoint](https://wxo-agent-tfsa-app1.1yhdbkea049z.us-south.codeengine.appdomain.cloud/docs/).
 Endpoints **honour `X-IBM-THREAD-ID`** for multi-turn conversations, **stream via SSE** when `stream=true`.
 Both stream and non-stream must be implemented.

 ## Features